 Best for: access-focused diagnostic clarification and treatment planning, especially when cost is a primary barrier.

-Upsides: more likely to accept insurance or sliding scale.
+Upsides: more likely to accept insurance or a sliding scale.

 Tradeoffs: limited testing depth; availability varies; may not produce detailed reports for accommodations.